mrinmaymedhi/mesa-hd20794/README.md

 ## Scientific Context
 These models are described in detail in:

-> *Revisiting the Stellar Structure and Elemental Abundances of HD 20794*
+> *A Theoretical Study of the Structure and Elemental Abundances of HD 20794: Insights from MESA Stellar Models into the Origin of Phosphorus and Chlorine*
 > (submitted to MNRAS)

 The repository is intended to ensure reproducibility of the stellar